Managing Enterprise Server 10 and its integrated 3rd-party applications is done through the Maintenance pages of

 - Metadata.
-For creating and managing metadata properties which can be added to the Enterprise interface of the client applications (InDesign, InCopy, and Content Station).
+For creating and managing metadata properties which can be added to the Enterprise interface of the client applications (InDesign, InCopy, and Studio).

 - Dialogs Setup.
 For specifying where and when the metadata properties should be displayed.

 - Named Queries.
-For creating and managing Named Queries: pre-defined queries that allow users of Content Station and Smart Connection to quickly perform a search in Enterprise in order to locate particular files.
+For creating and managing Named Queries: pre-defined queries with which users of Studio and Smart Connection can quickly perform a search in Enterprise to locate particular files.

 - User Queries.
-For sharing custom searches (created by users of Smart Connection or Content Station) with other users or user groups.
+For sharing custom searches (created by users of Smart Connection or Studio) with other users or user groups.

 - Export.
 For exporting PDF files, articles, images, videos, or audio files from Enterprise.